mauicv/mauicv.github.io/_posts/2020-05-25-metropolis-walks-on-graphs.md

         self.state = state

-# For running metropolos hastings algorithm on the graph
+# For running Metropolis Hastings algorithm on the graph
 class MetropolisWalker:
     def __init__(self, state):
         self.state = state

-# Abstaction of single state such as in the Walker class to a distrubution of states.
+# Abstraction of single state such as in the Walker class to a distribution of states.
 class State:
     def __init__(self, states):
         self.states = {state: 0  for state in states}